mikavir/rx-decode/README.md

 }
 ```

-However, with this function, the word was still not changing despite the console logs of the iterations shows the letter swapping.
-This can be seen below:
+However, despite the console logs indicating letter swapping during iterations, the word remained unchanged when using this function.
+This issue is illustrated below:
 ![screenshot](documentation/shuffling-word-error.png)

 This have made reconsider my function as the word was not immutable.
 I have found a solution in [StackOverflow](https://stackoverflow.com/questions/3943772/how-do-i-shuffle-the-characters-in-a-string-in-javascript) and was inspired by it to make this new function: